kranti-up/clemcore/docs/howto_update_to_v2.md

 +         super().__init__(os.path.dirname(os.path.abspath(__file__)))

 ```
+You also need to make sure that all paths to resource files (like prompt templates)
+are given relative to your game directory, so the GameResourceLocator
+(from which the InstanceGenerator inherits) will find them.

 In master.py, `GAME_NAME` is also removed as a variable and `self.game_name` and `self.game_path` are instantiated from `clemcore/clemgame/game_registry.json` instead (allowing future adaptions like different versions of games pointing to the same game code but defining variations in terms of parameters).
 The method `applies_to(cls, game_name: str)` is no longer needed.